-In early aquaponics, the deep water culture system included an air pump, air stone, and a net pot that contained the grow medium along with a five gallon bucket.
+In its simplest form, a deep water culture system included an air pump, air stone, and a net pot that contained the grow medium along with a five gallon bucket.

 Some plants, such as lettuce, thrive in water and are commonly grown using deep water culture.